AndyWalker81/pands-problem-sheet/README.md

 #### Lecturer -- Andrew Beatty (andrew.beatty@gmit.ie)

 This file is the submission problem sheet for the module and contains the code, references, and comments for the weekly tasks set throughout the course.
 Additional comments on the code are contained within the individual .py files associated with this readme.

+Alongside this readme file there are seven .py files containing code for the weekly tasks, a .txt file associated with Week 7's task, and a .png file associated with Week 8's task.

 ## Week 1